US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 Has the SAFE Act been signed into law?

 As of March 12, 2026, the SAFE Act was formally introduced in the U.S. Senate and House on March 9, 2026.
 It has not yet been passed or signed into law.
 However, it has bipartisan sponsorship and support from major trade compliance organizations.
-Importers should use its proposed requirements as a forward-looking compliance benchmark now.
+Importers should use its proposed requirements as a forward-looking compliance benchmark.

 What replaced IEEPA tariffs after the February 2026 court ruling?